Settings

 The generated token will be scoped to the repository from the repository where the payload come from and not to every repositories the app installation has access to.

-Having access to every repositories the app has access to is a problem when you install the Pipelines-as-Code application into an organization that has a mixed between public and private repositories where every users in the organization is not trusted to have access to the private repositores.
+Having access to every repositories the app has access to is a problem when you install the Pipelines-as-Code application into an organization that has a mixed between public and private repositories where every users in the organization is not trusted to have access to the private repositories.
 Since the scoping of the token only allow the user do operations and access on the repository where the payload come from, it will not be able to access the private repos.

 However, if you trust every users of your organization to access any repositories or you are not planning to install your GitHub app globally on a GitHub organization, then you can safely set this option to false.